Lysosome-targetable polythiophene nanoparticles for two-photon excitation photodynamic therapy and deep tissue imaging†

-Two-photon excitation (TPE) photodynamic therapy (PDT) has attracted great interest due to its distinctive properties, e.g., good penetration ability of biological tissues and less damage to healthy tissue.
-However, the conventional photosensitizers (PSs) for PDT have poor subcellular location capability and low two-photon absorption (TPA) cross section at the phototherapeutic window.
-Herein, we reported a fascinating multi-functional TPE PS, polythiophene nanoparticles (PT NPs) for simultaneous lysosome-targetable fluorescence imaging and PDT.
-PT NPs show bright yellow fluorescence, good water solubility as well as excellent photo- and pH- stability.
-Moreover, PT NPs exhibit high singlet oxygen generation quantum yield (~ 42%) and large TPA cross section (~ 3420 GM).
-A fluorescence imaging penetration depth of 1800 μm could be reached in tissue phantom under TPE mode.
-Due to these outstanding merits and unique clathrin- and caveollae-independent intracellular uptake pathway, PT NPs have great potential application for TPE fluorescence imaging and photodynamic therapy.
+Two-photon excitation (TPE) photodynamic therapy (PDT) has attracted great interest due to its distinctive properties, e.g., good penetration ability of biological tissues and less damage to healthy tissues.
+However, the conventional photosensitizers (PSs) for PDT have poor subcellular location capability and low two-photon absorption (TPA) cross section in the phototherapeutic window.
+Herein, we report a fascinating multi-functional TPE PS, polythiophene nanoparticles (PT NPs), for simultaneous lysosome-targetable fluorescence imaging and PDT.
+PT NPs show bright yellow fluorescence, good water solubility as well as excellent photo- and pH-stability.
+Moreover, PT NPs exhibit high singlet oxygen generation quantum yield (∼42%) and large TPA cross section (∼3420 GM).
+A fluorescence imaging penetration depth of 1800 μm could be reached in the tissue phantom under the TPE mode.
+Due to these outstanding merits and their unique clathrin- and caveola-independent intracellular uptake pathway, PT NPs have great potential for application in TPE fluorescence imaging and photodynamic therapy.